alex-toy/darties/README.md

-## 3. Example queries and results for song play analysis
+## 3. Example queries and results for sales analysis

 Once the data has been ETLed, you are free to take full benefit from the power of star modelling and make business driven queries like :